 For R80.10 and above, refer to sk120633 - Domain Objects in R80.10 and above

 The results are cached, but not indefinitely.
 Each time the system performs this lookup, it has to hold the packet until it gets a reply from the DNS server.
-If the Domain Object is significantly towards the top of the rulebase, then you could potentially be doing a DNS lookup on almost every packet that transitions the rulebase.
+If the Domain Object is significantly towards the top of the rulebase, then you could potentially be doing a DNS lookup on almost every packet that goes through the rulebase.

 If the DNS server is slow to reply, (~200ms) then you are adding 200ms of latency to all packets that do not match the cached results, if they hit the rule containing the Domain Object.
 If the performance of the DNS server is such that you see timeouts, then the system has to wait for the full timeout before deciding that it must drop the packet, because it cannot tell if the packet matches the rule or not.
-(A symptom of this would be seeing F_INDOM drops on the Security gateway in kernel debug fw ctl debug - m fw + drop).
+(A symptom of this would be seeing F_INDOM drops on the Security Gateway in kernel debug fw ctl debug - m fw + drop).

 Rules of thumb: